 Then remove the pan from heat and stir in the chia seeds and lemon juice.
 Allow the filling to cool and thicken a little.

 Step Three: Pour Filling into Pie Crust

 After the berry filling has cooled a bit, spoon it into the prepared pie crust.

 Here are some options for the top of your pie:

-- Cookie Cutter Crust — I used a flower cookie cutter and cut some pieces of the top crust and placed them over the filling of the unbaked pie.
-This added some beautiful and tasty crust on top while still allowing the beautiful berries to show through!
+- Cookie Cutter Crust — Use a flower cookie cutter to cut pieces of pie dough.
+Place them over the filling of the unbaked pie.
+This adds tasty crust on top while still allowing the berries to show through.

 - Lattice Crust — A lattice crust on top works great too.
 I share more about making lattices on my vegan apple pie recipe.

 - Solid Top Crust — Roll out the second pie dough and place it over the top of the pie, cutting slits to allow for steam to vent.
 Crimp the edges of the top dough with the bottom to seal the two together.